carolinevarner/FlowCounts/DEPLOYMENT.md

      - Collect static files (required for Django admin)
      - Initialize error messages
      - Create a superuser (if environment variables are set)
+     - Seed users (Caroline, Brenden, Ali, etc.) with their correct names and roles
+     - Seed chart of accounts (so you can see accounts immediately)
+     - Reset your password and set your role to ADMIN
      - Start the server

 2. **Add Environment Variables**: